ARambazamba/Ionic-PWA-Dev/08 State/VouchersNGRX/src/assets/markdown/ebus.md

 Investigate: `/shared/event-bus/event-bus-service.ts`

-It is used in the side-panel ... ie: Vouchers -> Add Voucher Cmd
+It is used in the side-panel ... ie: Account -> Add Voucher Cmd

 Make sure loading is enabled in env: `initDataservice: true`